 1 – Don’t Make Your Application Fee and Screening Process Cheap and Easy

 Raise your application fee to a not-outrageous level but one that causes applicants to be serious.
 Some managers and owners set their application fee to match the cost incurred for the screening.
 Your time to underwrite every application is worth something.
 Figure out the sweet spot where serious people will still make application, while not chasing them off due to the application fee.
 This change will limit your applications to the most committed rental applicants.

 2 – Approved Applicants Need to be Ready to Pay a Deposit

 Don’t stop showing the property until the commitment is in writing and funds have been committed.
 For example, we require a deposit at lease signing.
 Sometimes applicants will ask if they can pay the security deposit later or even at move in.
 Some people do not feel truly obligated until they have separated themselves from their money.
 Signing the lease is not enough.
 Get a lease signed and the security deposit paid.
 Committed rental applicants will have no problem with this policy and will be willing to proceed immediately.

-We don't take a deposit without the lease being signed.
-Some owners take a "hold deposit".
-Be sure all parties to the "hold deposit" understand what happens to these funds if a lease is not signed.
+We don’t take a deposit without the lease being signed.
+Some owners take a hold deposit.
+Be sure all parties to the hold deposit understand what happens to these funds if a lease is not signed.
 Applicants see this as a refundable amount that keeps anyone from jumping in line in front of them.
-If the landlord or manager accepts a "hold deposit" be sure it is non-refundable, the applicant knows that, and if it is enough money it will be painful.
-After all, the "hold deposit" forces the marketing to cease for the home so everything is now on hold.
+If the landlord or manager accepts a hold deposit be sure it’s non-refundable, the applicant knows that, and if it’s enough money it will be painful.
+After all, the hold deposit forces the marketing to cease for the home so everything is now on hold.

 We find a policy for a quick lease signing, with a deposit payment, is the best way to ensure that you have a committed rental applicant.